Academic Catalog

 Recommended Courses

-CDC 3000Chemical Dependency/Addiction and Recovery - Assessment and Intervention4
+CDC 3000Chemical Dependency Counseling: Assessment and Intervention4

 CDC 3050Culturally Responsive Addiction and Recovery Counseling - Individuals and Families4